UMAprotocol/protocol/documentation/tutorials/using_the_voting_cli.md

 # Providers

 We strongly recommend using a non-Metamask provider and prefer the "NETWORK_privatekey" option.
-Storing a private key in an environment variable is a safe compromise between convenience and security provided your local machine is not compromised.
+For more on the specific issues that using a Metamask provider opens, see [Known Bugs](#known-bugs)  Storing a private key in an environment variable is a safe compromise between convenience and security provided your local machine is not compromised.
 To set an environment variable, run:
 ```sh
 export ENV_VARIABLE_NAME="VALUE"
 ```